Google's new Pixel 3 and Pixel 3 XL expected Oct. 9

 We've collated the major buzz on the Google Pixel 3 and Pixel 3 XL below, and will continue to update this space regularly with news and rumors.

 Editors' note, Oct.
-4: This post was originally published on June 10, and will continue to be updated with news and rumors about the Pixel 3 and Pixel 3 XL.
+8: This post was originally published on June 10, and will continue to be updated with news and rumors about the Pixel 3 and Pixel 3 XL.
+The price originally quoted above has been removed because it was the price the pre-release phone was selling for in Hong Kong, not the intended retail price.

 Rumor: Google will introduce the Pixel 3 and Pixel 3 XL on Oct.
 9